basho/basho_docs/source/languages/en/riak/ops/running/authz.md

 your applications interact with Riak.</strong> Once security is enabled, all client connections must be encrypted and all permissions will be denied by default.
-Do not enable this in production until you have worked through the security checklist above and tested everything in a non-production environment.
+Do not enable this in production until you have worked through the [[security checklist|Authentication and Authorization#Security-Checklist]] above and tested everything in a non-production environment.
 </div>